SSC exams

 SSC CHSL Exam Pattern

 SSC conducts its JE exam in three phases.
-Typing or skill tests are conducted for candidates who clear the Tier I and Tier II.
+Typing or skill tests are conducted for candidates who clear Tier I and Tier II.
 The typing speed of the candidate is tested in Hindi and English language.

 • Tier I (Objective type)